 Milene Haakman from OneBite Consultancy has assisted The Fed and Guard Safety through the ACC application process and in the development of the project management plans for the MarineSAFE project.
 With a background in Health and Safety and Education, Milene assists in the development of the MarineSAFE modules by providing an overarching review to ensure we meet the outcomes and objectives established for each module including assessment criteria.
 Milene also assists Guard Safety with the management of this project and will provide The Fed with a comprehensive evaluation at the end of the first phase of the project.

 Since 2006, NakedEye Digital Vision has been filming stories that matter.
 They cover news and current affairs for New Zealand and international media, shoot for documentaries, and film significant corporate and local events.

 As their name suggests, NakedEye Digital Vision capture what’s seen with the naked eye and translate it into digital imagery or vision, which can then be shared.

 NakedEye Digital Vision have been partnering with Guard Safety to develop training resources since 2017 and are the digital resource experts creating the MarineSAFE modules.

-MarineSAFE has been supported by ACC and the NZ Federation of Commercial Fishermen so the first 8 resources developed are FREE and available to all fishers and others keen to learn about our industry.
+MarineSAFE has been supported by ACC and the NZ Federation of Commercial Fishermen so the resources developed are FREE and available to all fishers and others keen to learn about our industry.